gamma-opt/oip-notes/course/part1/lecture05.md

 @variable(model, b2c[c in 1:4, q in 1:4] >= 0)            # transmission from battery to cities (in q=1 should be 0)
 ```

+Given the above variables, our objective is to minimize all costs, which comes from production, transmission, and storing in the battery.
 ```{code-cell}
 :tags: [remove-output]